 Document GTR9-5-13 was presented by Mr. Takahashi.
-First, he explained the process how leg fractures had been evaluated.
-Using this process, JASIC found from their computational studies that there was no correlation between the EEVC LFI tibia acceleration and the human tibia bending moment but the FlexPLI tibia bending moment well correlated with that of the human.
+First, he explained the process how leg fractures have been evaluated.
+Using this process JASIC found that for the tibia moments of the FlexPLI no correlation with the EEVC LFI tibia acceleration was found but the moments well correlate with those of the human model.
 For FlexPLI MCL elongation, a good correlation was found with the EEVC LFI knee bending angle.
-Finally, no good correlation was seen for the FlexPLI ACL elongation compared to the EEVC LFI knee shear displacement.
-However, the elongation also was well correlating with the human ACL elongation.
+Finally, no good correlation can be seen for the FlexPLI ACL elongation compared to the EEVC LFI knee shear displacement.
+However, the elongation also was well correlating with the human model ACL elongation.

-Following the discussion during the last meeting initiated by NHTSA about the influence of changes in performances of the FlexPLI master legs compared to the prototypes, Mr. Zander presented document GTR9-5-20.
-He explained that the injury criteria and impactor thresholds had been agreed in the former Technical Evaluation Group (TEG).
+Mr. Zander presented document GTR9-5-20.
+He explained that the injury criteria and limits had been agreed in the former Technical Evaluation Group (TEG).
 However, during the work of this Informal Group it was found that the certification corridors for the FlexPLI had to be updated.
 With the master legforms prepared for the purposes of that, BASt received lower outputs for the measurements.
-Therefore, as the inverse test well represents the vehicle tests, BASt proposes to also update the impactor limits accordingly.
+Therefore, BASt proposes to also update the limits for the injury criteria.
 Mr. Zander pointed out that this proposal is not intended to reopen the discussion on the injury criteria but to adapt the limits to the test results seen in the work of this Informal Group.
 On request of Mr. Buenger Mr. Zander stated that the proposal is based on multiple tests and that the number of tests is indicated on the respective page as PT for test with prototype legforms and SP for tests with series production legforms.
-Later on Mr. Zander explained that the legforms referred to as series production legforms are the three "master legs" that had been specifically prepared for the work of the Task Force Review and Update of Certification Corridors and that reflect the latest and final impactor build level.
+Later on Mr. Zander explained that the legforms referred to as series production legforms are the three so-called "master legs" that had been specifically prepared for the work of the Task Force Review and Update of Certification Corridors.